Hakon/reefpoints/_posts/2012-06-21-lessons-learned-six-month-of-running-dockyard.md

 connections to close to 1000 in a week.
 We got two contracts from doing this, it was worth it.

-Here are things that do not work
+Here are things that have not worked for us (yet)

 * Running Community Events
 * Sponsoring
-* Open Source Development
+* Open Source Development (see the comments for some interesting debate on this topic)

 I organize [BostonRB](http://bostonrb.org), it is one of the largest Ruby user groups in the world.
 We have awesome speakers every month.